vacp2p/rfc/content/docs/rfcs/70/README.md

 whereas high-threshold protocols admit reconstruction thresholds much higher than the number of malicious nodes.

 Existing ADKG constructions tend to become inefficient when the reconstruction threshold surpasses one-third of the total nodes.
-In this proposal we suggest using the scheme by [Kokoris-Kogias et al.](https://eprint.iacr.org/2022/1389) which is designed for $n = 3t + 1$ nodes.
+In this proposal we suggest using the scheme by [Kokoris-Kogias et al.](https://eprint.iacr.org/2022/1389) which is designed for `n = 3t + 1` nodes.

-This protocol can withstand the presence of up to $t$ malicious nodes and can adapt to any reconstruction threshold in $l \in [t, n-t-1]$.
+This protocol can withstand the presence of up to `t` malicious nodes and can adapt to any reconstruction threshold in `t <= l <= n - t - 1`.
 The key point of the proposal is an asynchronous method for securely distributing a random polynomial of degree $l\geq t$.
 The proposal includes [Python and Rust implementations](https://github.com/sourav1547/htadkg).